lemoncheesecake/lemoncheesecake/README.md

   1 directory, 2 files
   ```

-# Testsuite setup and teardown methods
+# Suite setup and teardown methods

-Testsuites provide several methods that give the user the possibility to execute code at particular steps of the testsuite execution:
+Suites provide several methods that give the user the possibility to execute code at particular steps of the suite execution:

-- `setup_suite` is called before executing the tests of the testsuite; if something wrong happens (a call to `log_error` or a raised exception) then the whole testsuite execution is aborted
+- `setup_suite` is called before executing the tests of the suite; if something wrong happens (a call to `log_error` or a raised exception) then the whole suite execution is aborted
 - `setup_test` takes the test name as argument and is called before each test; if something wrong happen then the test execution is aborted
 - `teardown_test` is called after each test (it takes the test name as argument); if something wrong happens the executed test will be mark as failed
-- `teardown_suite` is called after executing the tests of the testsuite
+- `teardown_suite` is called after executing the tests of the suite

 Note that: